International Medieval Combat Federation

-The International Medieval Combat Federation is a global historical full contact sport fighting revival movement, in which combatants use historically accurate reproduction medieval and early modern armour and blunted weapons to engage in competitive fights according to authentic historical tournament rules.
+The International Medieval Combat Federation is an international governing body for buhurt, a global historical full contact sport fighting revival movement, in which combatants use historically accurate reproduction medieval and early modern armour and blunted weapons to engage in competitive fights according to authentic historical tournament rules.
 Founded in 2013, the organisation now attracts hundreds of fighters from 26 countries at various fighting competitions around the world.
 Most events are open to the public and major competitions are regularly seen by tens of thousands of spectators.
 The league holds dozens of smaller events throughout the year as well as a world championship competition in which national teams, selected from local or regional clubs in their respective countries, assemble at a suitably historical venue to compete.
 These events take the character of a medieval tournament, with historical attractions and exhibits beside the competition, as well as market stalls selling historically-themed foods, goods and souvenirs.
 Competing teams are billeted in reproduction medieval camps and must wear authentic clothing.
 Somewhat unlike the medieval competition, fighting is exclusively on foot, and strict rules are enforced to ensure the safety of competitors and fairness in the competition.
 The fighting can be between individuals or teams of up to 16 fighters per side.

 History and background

 The IMCF was founded in 2013 in response to a dispute between national teams and the organisers of the Battle of the Nations competition, founded three years previously.
 Dozens of national teams attended the first IMCF world championship competition at the 15th century Belmonte Castle, in Spain.
 The next world championship competition was held in 2015 at Malbork Castle, Poland.
 The location for the 2016 IMCF world championship was in Portugal.
-In 2017 the tournament was held in Spottrup, Denmark.
+In 2017 the tournament was held in Spøttrup, Denmark.